 A: Indeed it is, both on the shop floor and in the retail shop and bathrooms, etc.

 Q: Do you have a tire machine and balancer?

-A: Our neighbor does but we don’t, no. Sadly, in today’s society it’s too much of a liability concern above and beyond what we’re already into.
+A: We don’t, no. Sadly, in today’s society it’s too much of a liability concern above and beyond what we’re already into.
 With wheels being as expensive as they are, and tires going lower and lower profile we just don’t see a way to offer that to DIY’ers without it being a horror show.
 And the end result of this particular horror show is us being liable for way too much.
 Regardless of what actually happened, it’s going to be “ADIYG’s fault” if anything happens.
 It’ll either be our fault for not showing someone how to use it properly or it’ll be our fault for “faulty equipment.”
 We wanted to.
 We considered it.
 We asked around at various shops what they thought.
 To a shop, they hated it and absolutely didn’t recommend it for those reasons mentioned above: they spent more time fighting customers over imaginary or pre-existing scratches that a lot of them won’t do anything outside of factory sized wheels and tires any more.
 I’ve seen posts on various forums where guys PLAN on it, they PLAN on going to a shop JUST to complain and try to get new rims out of them.
 We just can’t fathom that.
 A balancer might be handy, but again, we’re talking about a spinning hunk of metal and rubber that could seriously injure someone if they’re not paying attention to detail.
 So, no, we won’t have a tire machine or balancer for a while, if ever.
-You certainly can take them next door for Cal to mount and balance while doing something else in one of our bays though.
+We’re hoping our neighbor Chandler gets them next door for them to mount and balance while our customers are doing something else in one of our bays though.

 Q: Do you guys have an alignment rack?